updated

 Living in this tranquil environment offers a down-to-earth and relaxing experience, allowing you to escape the hustle and bustle of city life.
 The physically demanding tasks have already been completed, and now we are focusing on the enjoyable and creative process of plastering.

 Essential languages for communication here are Kannada, Hindi, or English.
+I myself can go with any south Indian language as well.

 I look forward to welcoming you to this wonderful opportunity to connect with nature, contribute to our project, and create lasting memories.